GerHobbelt/owemdjee/README.md

             * [uctodata](./uctodata) -- data for `ucto` library
             * [libfolia](./libfolia) -- working with the Format for Linguistic Annotation (FoLiA).
         + [fastBPE](./fastBPE) -- text tokenization / ngrams
+        + [fastText](./fastText) -- [fastText](https://fasttext.cc/) is a library for efficient learning of word representations and sentence classification.
+        + [BlingFire](./BlingFire) -- we are a team at Microsoft called Bling (Beyond Language Understanding), sharing our [FInite State machine and REgular expression manipulation library](https://github.com/microsoft/BlingFire) (FIRE).
+We use Fire for many linguistic operations inside Bing such as Tokenization, Multi-word expression matching, Unknown word-guessing, Stemming / Lemmatization just to mention a few.

+        Fire can also be used to improve FastText: see [here](https://github.com/microsoft/BlingFire#8-example-of-reaching-99-accuracy-for-language-detection).

+        Bling Fire Tokenizer provides state of the art performance for Natural Language text tokenization.

     - GMM/HMM/kM: fit patterns, e.g. match & transform a point cloud or image onto a template --> help matching pages against banner templates, etc. as part of the OCR/recognition task.
         + [GMMreg](./GMMreg) -- implementations of the robust point set registration framework described in the paper "[Robust Point Set Registration Using Gaussian Mixture Models](https://github.com/bing-jian/gmmreg/blob/master/gmmreg_PAMI_preprint.pdf)", Bing Jian and Baba C. Vemuri, IEEE Transactions on Pattern Analysis and Machine Intelligence, 2011, 33(8), pp. 1633-1645.
 An earlier conference version of this work, "A Robust Algorithm for Point Set Registration Using Mixture of Gaussians, Bing Jian and Baba C. Vemuri.", appeared in the proceedings of ICCV'05.
         + [liblinear](./liblinear)